datanav/docs/technical/membercare-salesforce.rst

 MemberCare to Salesforce Dataflow
 =================================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from MemberCare to Salesforce.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Membercare Companies to Salesforce Division
+MemberCare Companies to Salesforce Division
 -------------------------------------------
-Every Membercare Companies will be synchronized with a Salesforce Division.
+Every MemberCare Companies will be synchronized with a Salesforce Division.

-Once a link between a Membercare Companies and a Salesforce Division is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companies and a Salesforce Division is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companies and a Salesforce Division:
+The following properties are synchronized between a MemberCare Companies and a Salesforce Division:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companies Property
+   * - MemberCare Companies Property
      - Salesforce Division Property
      - Salesforce Data Type
    * - companyName